Overview

 Lakehead Region Conservation Authority

-In the Lake Superior watershed, a restoration project (covering approximately 7 acres) will recreate a wetland at Boulevard Lake, a priority site for remedial action in the Thunder Bay Area of Concern.
+In the Lake Superior watershed, a restoration project (covering approximately 7 acres) recreated a wetland at Boulevard Lake, a priority site for remedial action in the Thunder Bay Area of Concern.
 The new wetland will filter runoff before it flows into Lake Superior.

 Lower Thames Valley Conservation Authority

-Fifteen small wetland projects (ranging from 0.2 to 1.3 acres) that will help private landowners restore and enhance wetlands on their properties and support additional upland habitat associated with the wetlands in the Lake Erie watershed.
+Fourteen small wetland projects (ranging from 0.2 to 1.3 acres) have helped private landowners restore and enhance wetlands on their properties and supported additional upland habitat associated with the wetlands in the Lake Erie watershed.

 Municipality of Port Hope

-Along the shoreline of Lake Ontario, a project (covering approximately 14 acres) at a Provincially Significant Wetland that will address erosion of a barrier beach aims to prevent the loss of Sculthorpe Marsh.
-This project will stabilize the beach barrier with native plants to enhance the stopover area for migratory birds and butterflies.
+Along the shoreline of Lake Ontario at a Provincially Significant Wetland (covering approximately 14 acres), a project will address the erosion of a barrier beach to prevent the loss of Sculthorpe Marsh.
+This project will stabilize the beach barrier with native plants and enhance the stopover area for migratory birds and butterflies.

 Nature Conservancy of Canada